XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 hellosafe-logoScore

-• Wide selection of traditional Canadian and U.S. stocks, ETFs, mutual funds, options, and fixed income products
+• Broad range of Canadian and U.S. stocks, ETFs, mutual funds, options, and fixed income products

-• Integrated banking and investing features for Scotiabank clients
+• Integrated banking and investment for Scotiabank clients

 My opinion on Scotia iTrade